Jamaica's First High-Powered Rocketry Organisation

 This is the kind of thing that ends up on a university application.
 It's also free.

-Registration opens via the LIGNUM website.
-Teams need a minimum of 2 members.
-There is no maximum team size, no student requirement, and no faculty advisor requirement.
-There is no registration fee.
+Registration ran via the LIGNUM website and has now closed at capacity (22 teams, 99 participants).
+Teams needed a minimum of 2 members, with no maximum team size, no student requirement, and no faculty advisor requirement.
+There is noregistration fee.
 Registration closes when capacity is reached.

-The Rules Q&A system opens at www.lignumpropulsion.com.
+The Rules Q&A system is open at lignumpropulsion.com/#qa.
 Moderators answer team questions every Monday and close the weekly cycle on Thursday at 12:00 p.m.
 Jamaica Time.

 Single-day event.
 Morning: safety inspections and pre-launch checks.
 Afternoon: flight windows.
 Evening: results and awards ceremony.